Atanahel/DHMatcher/README.md

 * Arbitrary metadata can be linked to an image.
 * All operations require data as `json` for the request and give a `json` answer as well.

+State of features in progress can be seen [here](https://github.com/Atanahel/ReplicaFinder/wiki)

 ## API

 It is divided into two parts `database` which are operations to modify the database and `search` for the searching operations.